 History

-The church was founded in a village belonging to the Cistercian abbey of Spišský Štiavnik around the middle of the 14th century.
-The first written mention of the construction can be found in the document from 1398, in which the church obtained 40 days of indulgence for all pilgrims who visit it.
-Although there is no direct, written information, it is likely that in the invasion of 1433, the Hussites plundered and burned the temple.
-The church and the village remained the property of the Cistercians until the fall of the monastery in Spišský Štiavnik in the 1630s.
-During the Reformation it passed into the hands of Protestants, who used it until the second half of the 17th century.
-At the end of the 17th century, the church was again Catholic, but it was in poor condition due to the small Roman Catholic community in the village.
-Repairs were carried out in the eighteenth and then in the nineteenth century.
-A major renovation was made in 1970-1972.
+The church in the village belonging to the Cistercian abbey of Spišský Štiavnik, was built shortly before the middle of the 14th century.
+The first record of it was placed in a document from 1398, in which a 40-day indulgence was granted to all pilgrims who visited it.
+Perhaps the church and the village of Mengusovce were burnt down during the Hussite raid in 1433.
+It remained under the patronage of the Cistercians until the dissolution of the monastery in Spišský Štiavnik in the 1530s.
+During the Reformation, it passed into the hands of the Protestants, who used it until the second half of the 17th century.
+At the end of the 17th century, the church was Catholic again, but in poor condition due to the small Roman Catholic community in the village.
+Repairs were carried out in the first half of the 18th century, and then in 1832.
+A thorough renovation was made in the years 1970-1972.

 Architecture

-The church from the fourteenth century was a typical rural sacral building of that period with a rectangular nave, square chancel, only slightly narrower than the nave, and a slender four-sided tower on the west side.
-On the northern side, a sacristy was erected at the chancel.
-The nave and the presbytery were covered with separate gable roofs, originally covered with shingles, with the roof truss obtained its present shape during the renovation in the 16th century.
-The church was originally illuminated by narrow, splayed windows, perhaps topped with trefoils, just like the chancel window preserved in the eastern wall.
-The tower’s two-light windows stood out, pierced on each side of the top floor.
-The original entrance portal was located in the southern wall of the nave (it is now bricked up).
-Inside, the presbytery was covered with a cross-rib vault supported by corbels with figural decorations.
+The church from the fourteenth century was a rural sacral building typical of the region, consisting of a rectangular nave, a square chancel, only slightly narrower and lower than the nave, and a slender, four-sided tower on the west side.
+On the north side, a sacristy was erected next to the chancel.
+The nave and chancel were covered with separate gable roofs, originally probably covered with shingles.
+A mono-pitched roof was placed over the sacristy, while the tower was covered with a hip roof.

 bibliography: